 Using Make Works

-Make Works was built to help designers, makers and artists that wanted to make work in collaboration with manufacturers, or who were looking for digital fabrication workshops and facilities.
+Make Works was built to help designers, makers and artists that wanted to make work in collaboration with manufacturers, needed material supplies, or who were looking for workshops or digital fabrication facilities where they would make work themselves.

 Make Works are now factory finders not only to this group, but to a wide range of small businesses and international brands who are looking to manufacture locally.
-Being part of this shift towards local manufacturing, means that we understand new clients need to understand exactly what manufacturers do and how they do it.
-We want to enable local production, building an infrastructure and strong relationships connecting the makers with existing industry.
+Being part of this shift towards local manufacturing, means that we understand anybody new to the industry needs to understand exactly what manufacturers do and how they do it.
+We want to enable local production, building an infrastructure and strong relationships connecting the makers with existing industry - but of course, recognise this sort of a shift will take a long time.

 There are a few things to remember: